 - First and foremost, consider the costs needed to implement a mobile strategy.
 Are you getting a positive ROI?

 - Listen to your users.
 Are you meeting their requirements?

 - Plan ahead and stay on track.
 What is your organization’s overarching strategy and is your mobile plan consistent with it?

 - Test the app before deploying.
 Get the bugs out before you roll out your application to avoid negative user feedback.

 - Make sure you have support available for your app.
 A mobile application isn’t a “love it and leave it” tool, it has a life cycle that needs attention and maintenance.

 While just a few of the best practices mentioned, they overwhelmingly exhibited that there is much more to consider when it comes to mobile than we may realize.
 To help further demonstrate the case for mobility as well as its importance at the workplace, the panel each provided case studies from within their organizations on how a mobile strategy was developed and implemented.
-My favorite case study of the set was presented Adrian.
+My favorite case study of the set was presented by Adrian.
 Given how sprawling Goddard’s campus is, it should come as no surprise that navigating it could be quite troublesome for new hires as well as visitors.
 To combat this, Adrian’s team developed an app that acted as an interactive campus map.
-The app, which provided users with walk–walk directions for the entire campus, proved to increase efficiency and decrease headaches for onsite campus visitors.
+The app, which provided users with walk-by-walk directions for the entire campus, proved to increase efficiency and decrease headaches for onsite campus visitors.

 The presentation ended with a Q&A session wherein the panel and the audience discussed some major ideas – Where is mobility going?
 How can we utilize mobile apps to increase savings?
 What metrics can be used to measure an app’s efficacy? – were chief amongst the questions asked.
 In the end, with all the discussion of mobility and how can use our smartphones, tablets, etc. to do just about anything and everything; it was interesting to see that most people tend to have the same end goal: